Most people who have hepatitis B have an acute

-- You are more likely to develop cirrhosis if you
+- You are more likely to get cirrhosis if you

-carry a specific hepatitis B antigen (called the HBe antigen), are older than
+carry a certain hepatitis B antigen, are older than

-40, and have elevated liver enzymes.
-For more information on cirrhosis, see the
+40, and have high liver enzymes.
+For more information, see the topic Cirrhosis.

-liver cancer after chronic HBV infection include being male, having a family
+livercancer after chronic infection include being male, having a family

 history of liver cancer, being over 40 years old, having cirrhosis, and also

-People with hepatitis B who engage in high-risk behavior
+People who have hepatitis B who engage in high-risk behavior

 (such as having multiple sex partners or injecting illegal drugs) are at